When the dead-ball string is moved

 At any point during a mene, a team has the boule advantage if, assuming that it plays perfectly from that point forward, that team will play the last boule in the mene.

-At the start of a mene, the second team to play always has the boule advantage.
+At the start of a mène, the second team to play always has the boule advantage.
 You can often see this in world-championship games.
 Team A points the first boule, and Team B shoots it with their own first boule.
 Team A points their next boule and Team B shoots it with their next boule.
 Point.
 Shoot.
 Point.
 Shoot.
-The teams alternate gaining the point until Team A points their last boule.
-This leaves Team B to play the last boule of the mene.
-They shoot or point with their last boule and often win the mène.
+The teams alternate gaining the point until Team A plays their last remaining boule.
+This leaves Team B to play the final boule of the mene, and often that final boule wins the mene.

 In short, if you think of a mène as a conversation, then the team with the boule advantage is the team that gets to “have the last word” in that conversation.

-Among world-class players, the “point, shoot, point, shoot” pattern is so predictable that often the best way to follow the game is to watch for cases in which a team fails to play perfectly and requires two or more throws to gain the point.
+Among world-class players, the “point, shoot, point, shoot” pattern is so predictable that often the best way to follow a game is to watch for cases where a team fails to play perfectly and requires two or more throws to gain the point.
 The real drama in a world-championship game is in the shot that just barely misses, and the pointing throw that doesn’t quite gain the point.
 Such failures turn over the boule advantage to the opposing team.
-At this level of play, losing the boule advantage can mean losing the mène.
+And at the very highest levels of play, losing the boule advantage can mean losing the mène.

 To point? or to shoot?
 Some strategic considerations

 Suppose that your team has two pointers and one shooter.
-The opponents throw the jack and point a very nice first boule… it is close to the jack and is going to be very hard to out-point.
+The opponents throw the jack and point a nice first boule— it is close to the jack and is going to be very hard to out-point.
 What do you do?

-• Should you ask your shooter to try to shoot it?
+• Ask your shooter to try to shoot it?

-• But… it is very early in the mene, and the opposing team still has five boules.
-Should you point, and save your shooter for an emergency?
+• Point, and save your shooter for an emergency?
+After all, it is early in the mene, and the opposing team still has five boules.
+You’ll probably need your shooter later.

 This is petanque’s classic question — to point, or to shoot?
 If you decide to point, you may end up with another classic situation— your team ends up throwing all of its boules, trying to out-point the opponents’ opening boule.
 After you’ve done it, you realize that you’ve lost the boule advantage big time.
 The opposing team still has five boules that it can play without fear of any response from your team.
 And you realize in retrospect that you should have used your shooter to try to shoot that opening boule.